-Recommendation: That the Council support in principle the partnership with Riccarton High School to build a joint community/school library on the Riccarton High School land subject to:
+On 28 March 2002 the Council resolved to support in principle the partnership with Riccarton High School to build a joint community/school library on the Riccarton High School land subject to:

-- (a) Consultation in the 2002/2003 Annual Plan. - (b) Satisfactory resolution of legal, land ownership and lease issues. - (c) Bringing forward funding for the Riccarton Library to 2004/05 (25%) and 2005/06 (75%)
+- Consultation in the 2002/2003 Annual Plan. - Satisfactory resolution of the legal, land ownership and lease issues. - Bringing forward funding for the Riccarton Library to 2004/05 (25%) and 2005/06 (75%).